 2. Preneed Guardian Designation

 Did you know that if you fail to name someone as your guardian, that the court could appoint someone that you do not know or have never met to make medical and financial decisions for you?
-A Preneed guardian designation names someone to act on your behalf in the event that your durable power of attorney and health care surrogate designations fail.
+A Preneed guardian designation names someone to act on your behalf if your durable power of attorney and health care surrogate designations fail.

 Who will care for your dependent child if both you and the child’s other parent should die?
 If you do not appoint a guardian in your estate plan, the state could make this decision for you.